 You don’t want to have to re-stock your emergency food supplies annually, so it’s worth checking how long your supplies will last.
 Each manufacturer is different (and products within the same manufacturer may differ), so it’s always a good idea to check those labels.
 Mark your food supplies with the date you stocked up, so years down the line, you’re able to check and re-supply if needed.

 Does your can require a can opener, or does it simply have a lid you can pop off, so no tools are necessary?
-This is a good idea to check ahead of time, and if your food requires a can opener, make sure you leave one with your emergency supplies.
+This is a good idea to check ahead of time.
+If your food requires a can opener, make sure you leave one with your emergency supplies.

 You’ll also want to check if your canned food requires any ingredients to prepare/reconstitute.
 In many cases, it’s water (hot or room temperature, depending on the instructions), and some may not require any water at all.
 If your emergency food supply requires water, make sure you pack extra water in your emergency food supplies (separate from your drinking water—which is most important of all), so you have enough to reconstitute your food and still have enough to hydrate.